kaidx3/Survive/README.md

 Top down shooter made with Unity and C#

 ## Controls
-WASD to move
+-WASD to move

-Left click to use guns
+-Left click to use guns

-Right click use shield/melee
+-Right click use shield/melee

-Shoot squares to level up
+-Shoot squares to level up